 The menu combines up-to-date techniques and ideas with traditional South African favorites.

 My 3 course lunch included fresh focaccia bread, olive oil mousse, and olive tapenade.

 My friend and I both started with the crispy Malay Calamari served with a cabbage and fennel slaw, aioli, radishes, and yuzu dressing.

 Yuzu is a Japanese citrus fruit that can be a little sour.
 The tanginess of the dressing perfectly complimented the sweet and nutty calamari.

-For the main course John chose the spice-rubbed Chalmar Sirloin served with a take on pumpkin pie, gem squash puree, roasted onions, nut granola, and a sherry thyme jus.
+For the main course my friend chose the spice-rubbed Chalmar Sirloin served with a take on pumpkin pie, gem squash puree, roasted onions, nut granola, and a sherry thyme jus.

 Chalmar Beef has grown to become one of the most trusted and sought-after beef for restaurateurs, premium butchers, and chefs throughout South Africa.
 It has an intense beefy flavor and an unbeatable texture thanks to its firm and tender muscle.

 I chose the Roast Hake served with pea maize, broccoli, macadamia butter, bourride (fish stew with aioli), and dukkah.

 Dukkah is an Egyptian spice blend consisting of herbs and nuts.
 It may seem like there is a lot going on for a fish dish, but the flavor balance was on point and the hake handled it all quite well.